alex-somers/alex-somers/README.md

 Hello!
 My name is Alexander "Tripp" Somers.
 I am a student learning how to code.

-I am the VP of SJ's DECA Chapter, an ethics officer
+I am the VP of SJ's DECA chapter (increased membership by 400%), an ethics officer and freshman coach for SJ's debate team (ranked 1st in the nation - PF), a Student Advisee to the Board of Directors (SJ), a National Honor Society member, an AP scholar and much more.

 Currently: leveling the playing field of literacy in finance through Finance for Others (abv. ffo), a non-profit initiative that blends AI with real people to create real results.
 Read below.